jcherven/vimwiki/jsmathmethods.md

 `parseInt(string)` Returns an int value of `string`.
 Radix is an optional arg that specifies the base of the returned int.

 parseInt does not default to base 10 if the radix arg is not provided.
-In this case, it's simply type coerced into a `xber`.
+In this case, it's simply type coerced into a `number`.

 ### parseFloat(string)